Joe Negroni: The "Teenagers"

 Negroni was 5 foot 8 as a teenager and an adult.
 In 1954, 12-year-old Frankie Lymon worked in a grocery store.
 One night, The Premiers and Lymon's brother performed in a talent show held at JHS Stitt (Junior High School Stitt).
 Lymon approached The Premiers, telling them how good they sounded.
-They started jamming together, and the Premiers were impressed with the sound of Lynon's high tenor/boy soprano voice.
+They started jamming together, and the Premiers were impressed with the sound of Lymon's high tenor/boy soprano voice.
 Lymon sang a few numbers with them, like "You Painted Pictures" and "Lily Maebelle," and by early 1955, they had invited him to join, with Lymon singing first tenor behind Santiago's lead.

 In 1955, Richard Barrett, a scout for "Gee Records," heard them singing and introduced them to George Goldner, the owner of Gee.
 Upon hearing them sing, Goldner signed them to a contract and changed the group's name to "The Teenagers."
 The following day, the group was supposed to meet with Goldner in the studio for a recording session.
 Santiago, who was the lead singer, was ill and could not accompany the other members; therefore, he gave Negroni the music sheet with the words to the song that he had written.
 The song was "Why Do Fools Fall in Love" (which was originally reworked from a poem called "Why Do Birds Sing So Gay").
 Since Santiago was not present, Goldner asked Lymon if he could sing the song.
 Lymon accepted, and they recorded the song.
 Goldner then changed the group's name to "Frankie Lymon and the Teenagers" and released the record.
 The song became an instant hit in the United States, and in the United Kingdom, it also became the first top British hit of an American vocal group.
 In London, the group played at the Palladium.
 Upon hearing them sing, young girls acted wild, a matter that bothered the establishment more than somewhat.
 Alan Freed signed them for two movies.

 The Teenagers had three other hits that reached the top 10 in the R&B charts: "I Want You to Be My Girl" (#3), "Who Can Explain?" (#7), and "The ABC's of Love" (#8).